roed314/FiniteGroups/ProposedSchema.md

-Zgroup            | boolean  | all Sylow subgroups cyclic Agroup            | boolean  | all Sylow subgroups abelian pgroup            | smallint | p if order a power of p, otherwise 0 elementary        | smallint | If the direct product of a cyclic group and a p-group, gives the product of all possible p.
-If not, 0. hyperelementary   | smallint | If the extension of a p-group by a cyclic group of order prime to p, gives the product of all possible p.
+Zgroup            | boolean  | all Sylow subgroups cyclic Agroup            | boolean  | all Sylow subgroups abelian pgroup            | smallint | p if order a power of p, otherwise 0 elementary        | integer  | If the direct product of a cyclic group and a p-group, gives the product of all possible p.
+If not, 0. hyperelementary   | integer  | If the extension of a p-group by a cyclic group of order prime to p, gives the product of all possible p.
 If not, 0. rank              | smallint | the minimal size of a generating system of `G`.
 Usually the same as `ngens`, but `rank` might be `NULL` if not known, or `ngens` may be `NULL` if no presentation given. eulerian_function | numeric  | the ratio of the number of generating tuples with cardinality equal to the rank by the size of the automorphism group center            | integer  | Subgroup label for the center `Z`